learnlatex/learnlatex.github.io/en/lesson-05.md

 provide; we will cover that [in the last lesson](lesson-15), but you can always jump ahead!

+## Presentations

+The `slides` class was developed for making physical slides in the mid-1980s, so doesn't have any features for creating interactive PDF-based presentations.
+There are modern classes that do exactly that: they are somewhat specialist compared to general LaTeX documents, so we've [covered them in the additional information](more-05).

 ## Exercises

 Explore how changing the document class between the standard ones, the KOMA